affiliate disclosure

 GTmetrics uses grades and scores.
 Also, it presents a description of what’s slowing down your website pages and possible optimization recommendations.

-How Reliable is GTmetrics Score?
+How Reliable is the GTmetrics Score?

 As with most page speed and website performance analytics tools that use the Google Lighthouse data, you should expect real-world page load observations.

-But you should rest assured that GTmetrics is nearly as accurate as the Google page speed Insight and Lighthouse data.
+But you should rest assured that GTmetrics is nearly as accurate as the Google Page Speed Insight and Lighthouse data.

 Now that you know GTmetrics, you must learn how these web pages perform before and after the performance optimization strategies.